B-V-Dhanush-07/Digital-Circuits/README.md

 **Active Development**

-Digital Circuits AI is an experimental AI-assisted digital logic tool focused on making Boolean logic and circuit design more accessible through natural-language interaction.
+Digital Circuits AI is an experimental AI-assisted digital logic tool focused on making Boolean logic and circuit design more accessible through **natural-language processing and image-based problem analysis**.

 ---